+Creation of Segregated Portfolio shall be subject to guidelines specified by SEBI from time to time and includes the following:

-- Segregated Portfolio may be created, in case of a Credit Event at issuer level i.e. downgrade in credit rating by a SEBI registered Credit Rating Agency (CRA), as under: - Downgrade of a debt or money market instrument to 'below investment grade', or - b.
-Subsequent downgrades of the said instruments from 'below investment grade', or - c.
-Similar such downgrades of a loan rating. - d.
-Trigger of a pre-specified event for loss absorption in case of debt instruments with special features such as subordination to equity (absorption of losses before equity capital) and/or conversion to equity upon trigger of a pre-specified event for loss absorption. - 2) In case of difference in rating by multiple CRAs, the most conservative rating shall be considered. - 3) In case of unrated debt or money market instruments of an issuer that does not have any outstanding rated debt or money market instruments, actual default of either the interest or principal amount by the issuer of such instruments shall be considered as a Credit Event for creation of Segregated Portfolio. - 4) In case of debt instruments with special features mentioned above, if the instrument is to be written off or converted to equity pursuant to any proposal, the date of said proposal may be treated as the Trigger Date.
+- Segregated Portfolio may be created, in case of a Credit Event at issuer level i.e. downgrade in credit rating by a SEBI registered Credit Rating Agency (CRA), as under: - a.
+Downgrade of a debt or money market instrument to 'below investment grade', or

+- Subsequent downgrades of the said instruments from 'below investment grade', or - c.
+Similar such downgrades of a loan rating. - 2) Trigger of a pre-specified event for loss absorption in case of debt instruments with special features such as subordination to equity (absorption of losses before equity capital) and/or conversion to equity upon trigger of a pre-specified event for loss absorption.

+In case of debt instruments with special features mentioned above, if the instrument is to be written off or converted to equity pursuant to any proposal, the date of said proposal may be treated as the Trigger Date.
 However, if the said instruments are written off or converted to equity without proposal, the date of write off or conversion of debt instrument to equity may be treated as the Trigger Date.

-Note: The AMC may create a Segregated Portfolio, in case of a Credit Event in accordance with SEBI guidelines as amended from time to time.
-Creation of Segregated Portfolio shall be optional and at the discretion of the AMC.
+- 3) In case of difference in rating by multiple CRAs, the most conservative rating shall be considered.
+Creation of Segregated Portfolio shall be based on issuer level Credit Events as mentioned above and implemented at the ISIN level. - 4) In case of unrated debt or money market instruments of an issuer that does not have any outstanding rated debt or money market instruments, actual default of either the interest or principal amount by the issuer of such instruments shall be considered as a Credit Event for creation of Segregated Portfolio. - 5) Creation of Segregated Portfolio is optional and is at the discretion of the AMC.